Mike Shanahan: Personal life

 Shanahan is a Catholic.
-He and his wife, Peggy, have two children — a son, Kyle, the current San Francisco 49ers’ head coach, and a daughter, Krystal.
-Shanahan is also a Brother in the Delta Sigma Phi fraternity.
+He and his wife, Peggy, have two children — a son, Kyle, the current San Francisco 49ers' head coach, and a daughter, Krystal.
+Shanahan is also a brother in the Delta Sigma Phi fraternity.

 In May 2008, Shanahan attended the wedding of George W. Bush's daughter Jenna Bush, who was the former college roommate of Shanahan's daughter.

-In July 2016, Shanahan hosted a fundraiser for Republican presidential candidate Donald Trump.
-In October 2016, Shanahan spoke on Trump's behalf at a campaign rally in Loveland, Colorado.
+In July 2016, Shanahan hosted a fundraiser for Republican presidential candidate Donald Trump in Loveland, Colorado.
+In October 2016, Shanahan introduced Trump at a campaign rally in Denver.